 Riding a motorbike does involve some risks, that’s true.

 No-one’s denying it.

 But lots of things are dangerous.

-And I wonder if wise old Uncle Arthur or the other instant bike “experts” out there indulge in any of these high risk behaviours themselves:
+And I wonder if any of the instant motorcycle “experts” out there indulge in any of these other high risk behaviours themselves: